AhmedHelalAhmed/blog-task/readme.md

 - when delete a category it will be hard deleted with all its posts.

 ### admin dashboard:
--the user with id = 1 will be the admin and it generated from seed with email: admin@laravel.com and password: admin so the system has only one admin in this release.
+- the user with id = 1 will be the admin and it generated from seed with email: admin@laravel.com and password: admin so the system has only one admin in this release.

 ## [Server Requirements](https://laravel.com/docs/5.5/installation)